huyhieupham/learning-from-multiple-annotators/README.md

 This repository contains a PyTorch implementation of the Learning from Multiple Expert Annotators for Enhancing Anomaly Detection in Medical Image Analysis, submitted in Neurocomputing journal.
 The arXiv paper will be coming soon.

 The overall architecture is about how to efficiently learn from annotations given by multiple radiologists.
-We firstly use **Weighted Boxes Fusion** to estimate the hidden ground truth with confidence scores. he estimated annotations and their scores are then used to train a deep learning object detector with a re-weighted loss function to localize abnormal findings.
+We firstly use **Weighted Boxes Fusion** to estimate the hidden ground truth with confidence scores.
+The estimated annotations and their scores are then used to train a deep learning object detector with a re-weighted loss function to localize abnormal findings.
 ![](.github/main_diagram.png)
 ## Installation

-To install all dependencies, run ```pip install -r requirements.txt```
+Run ```pip install -r requirements.txt``` to install all the dependencies.

 ## Structure

 * `ckps_det/` - Checkpoints for trained models.
 * `data/` - Data folder.
 Contains the annotations for both simulated and the real-world **VinDr-CXR** datasets
 * `source_det/` - Source code folder.
-  * `yolov5/` - YOLOv5 source code from [[3]]#yolov5.
+  * `yolov5/` - YOLOv5 source code from [ultralytics](https://github.com/ultralytics/yolov5).
   * `yolov5wl/` - YOLOv5 implemented with Experts Agreement Re-weighted Loss (EARL).
 * `README.md` - This manual.
 * `LICENSE` - GNU General Public License v3.0.
 * `requirements.txt` - Required Python packages.

 ## Usage